I'd read somewhere that sometimes, it’s a good idea to work on two different projects at the same time...

 I like to dabble with new ideas.
 Maybe it was during my morning pages, maybe not, but something brand new appeared out of nowhere.
 Just playing, just having a bit of fun: a little snippet, a fragment, maybe the intro to a new story.
 I didn’t know how it would turn up at the time, nor did I need to know right away.

-I like to call this thing by its first words: So they left.
-Eventually, So they left became the first seed of my current novel project, Seven Drifts.
+I like to call this thing by its first words: "Thus They Left" Eventually, "Thus They Left" became the first seed of my current novel project, Seven Drifts.
 Not the little bit of text itself, but the idea behind it.

 I’m pasting it below.
 As is—or rather, mostly as it was, with only a few edits.